-Since then I have worked on a number of short films and a feature film (Sasquatch).
-I’ve also written a twenty minute suite of music for a choreographed dance, recorded a score for piano and harp at the SAE Institute in London.
+Since then, I have worked on a number of short films and a feature film (Sasquatch).
+I’ve also written a twenty minute suite of music for a choreographed dance and recorded a score for piano and harp at the SAE Institute in London.
 In August 2018, I released my first album, featuring compositions from several of these films/projects.
 The music ranges from relaxing, with minimalist and orchestral textures; to action and suspense, with world music and electronic textures.